 You should rely only on the information contained in this prospectus.
-We and the selling stockholders have not, and the underwriters have not, authorized any other person to provide you with information different from that contained in this prospectus.
+We have not, and the underwriters have not, authorized any other person to provide you with information different from that contained in this prospectus.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-We, the selling stockholders and the underwriters are only offering to sell, and only seeking offers to buy, our common stock in jurisdictions where offers and sales are permitted.
+We and the underwriters are only offering to sell, and only seeking offers to buy, our common stock in jurisdictions where offers and sales are permitted.